Chickpeas Dry Beans Faba Beans Fenugreek Lentils Peas Soybeans Field Management Insects

 Integrated Pest Management

-pest management plan.
+This publication covers insecticide options to manage insect pests.
+Insecticides are one part of an integrated pest management plan.
 Planning and including practices that reduce or discourage insect pests is cost-effective management.
 More information on integrated pest management is available in the references and additional resources at the end of this publication.

 An important component of integrated pest management is pest monitoring.
 Pest monitoring programs are underway each year in Saskatchewan.
 They are used to create forecast maps, inform research decisions, and monitor for emerging pest issues, as well as guide management and field specific monitoring activities.

-Pest monitoring surveys are now permission-based.
+Pest monitoring surveys are now permission based.
 Consider signing up online with the Saskatchewan Ministry of Agriculture’s pest monitoring program.

 Download PDF